jadedm/crux_apps_script/README.md

 **"Service invoked too many times" error**

 - Should not occur with current implementation.
-If it does, increase the sleep duration on line 95.
+If it does, increase the `SLEEP_DURATION_MS` value in `CruxExtractor.CONFIG`.

 **Missing data in spreadsheet**